THE OLD SCHOOL PRESS

 Inspired by the sight of a giant manta ray leaving the water, Mexican poet Carmen Boullosa has written this epic and erotic poem for which Psiche Hughes has prepared an English translation.
 The two texts run in parallel, interspersed with twenty-nine images by Philip Hughes.
 A further twenty images accompany the book in a portfolio.

-Copies have already been purchased by the Library of Congress, Washington, DC, and the British Library Special Collections Department, London.
+Copies have been purchased by the Library of Congress, Washington, DC, and the British Library Special Collections Department, London.
 A number of major collections in the USA have also obtained copies.

 The book was short-listed for a British Book Design and Production Award in the 'Limited Edition / Fine Binding' section in November 2003.

 When we first received the texts and images from Philip and Psiche Hughes it was clear that a powerful image needed a robust design.
 Choosing a typeface was hard.
 It needed strength with dignity, and the only metal face that I could imagine working was Will Carter's sinewy Octavian.
 This was easier said than done: only three sets of matrices were sold by Monotype for the face, which was only ever cut in 14pt - an ideal size for this book however.
-(For more of the story behind this, click on the button above to read cuttings from our newsletters.)
+(For more of the story behind this, click on the 'cuttings' button above to read cuttings from our newsletters.)
 The result has been very gratifying, the face printing beautifully on the heavy Somerset paper we have chosen to complement the Somerset Velvet which is the chosen paper for giclée printers.
 A bright red solander box and one of Claire Maziarczyk's bold silver grey checks on the book and the portfolio carry through the theme of strength.
-The images pack a real punch, the vibrant colours looking wonderful in the Iris prints - and 100% cotton papers and the latest in archival-quality inks mean that longevity is assured.
+The images pack a real punch, the vibrant colours looking wonderful - and 100% cotton papers and the latest in archival-quality inks mean that longevity is assured.

 More images and some samples, exhibitions, and talks about the book . . .